Raesly House

 Over the years, Aurora County has continued to evolve and adapt to changing times.
 From its agricultural roots, the county has diversified its economy to include manufacturing, healthcare, and retail sectors.
 It remains a close-knit community with a strong sense of pride in its history and a commitment to its residents' well-being.
 Today, Aurora County offers a blend of rural charm and modern amenities, making it an attractive place to live, work, and raise a family.

-This timeline provides a condensed summary of the historical journey of Aurora County, South Dakota.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Aurora County, South Dakota.

 • 1803: The area that would become Aurora County is included in the Louisiana Purchase